open-quantum-safe/oqs-provider/README.md

 This dependency could be eliminated by building `liboqs` without OpenSSL support ([OQS_USE_OPENSSL=OFF](https://github.com/open-quantum-safe/liboqs/wiki/Customizing-liboqs#OQS_USE_OPENSSL)), which of course would be an unusual approach for an OpenSSL-OQS provider.

+### Note on KEM Decapsulation API

+The OpenSSL [`EVP_PKEY_decapsulate` API](https://www.openssl.org/docs/manmaster/man3/EVP_PKEY_decapsulate.html) specifies an explicit return value for failure.
+For security reasons, most KEM algorithms available from liboqs do not return an error code if decapsulation failed.
+Successful decapsulation can instead be implicitly verified by comparing the original and the decapsulated message.

 Team
 ----